Kärcher Stationary high pressure unit HDC Classic

 - Can be used by two persons at the same time.

-- Ready at the push of a button, with no set-up times or transporting mobile machines.
+- Available at the touch of a button, with no set-up times and transport of mobile machines.

-- As soon as the gun is activated, the pump starts conveying water.
-This enables easy work at all take-off points.
+- The pump starts as soon as the trigger gun is activated, allowing convenient working from any supply point.

 Is ready for use quickly at any time